The Incredible Story of How a Small Saskatchewan Community Rallied to Save the Life of an Unborn Baby

 Then, suddenly, on a day just like any other, I get a call from out of the blue taking me back to February 7, 1960, from someone whose life was also deeply impacted on that day.
 Fifty-three years after the fact, a retired RCMP officer in his 80s calls me and asks, what ever happened to that baby so many years ago?

 That police officer’s name is Tony.
-He and I now call each other on a regular basis and he has even made the trip from Saskatoon to High River, Alta., to pay me a visit.
+He and I now call each other on a regular basis and he has even made the trip from Saskatoon to High River, Alberta, to pay me a visit.
 Throughout my life I was considered a miracle child, but the details of the accident and of my birth were kept from me in an attempt to protect me.
 Receiving this phone call 53 years after the fact, I realized that this man could not shake the horrific accident he’d witnessed as a young RCMP officer so many years earlier, and he needed to know what had happened to that baby.

 I am very happy that Tony reached out to me so many years later and only wish he had done so sooner, as his wife had passed away ten years earlier.
 I would have liked to have had a chance to thank her personally for her efforts on that day and ask her about my mother.

 Regardless, this former constable has helped to fill in many of the blanks about the day I was born, helping me understand what everyone present on that day went through and more of why my family did not want to discuss it.
-Having said that, in those 53-odd years since then, I have often thought about how my life would have been had the accident not occurred on that day.
+Having said that, in the decades since, I have often thought about how my life would have been had the accident not occurred on that day.
 I have to say life has been good to me, but ever since Tony called me on that December day, I have often wondered what might not have been without people like him, his wife and those doctors present on that day.
 People who did their best in the most difficult of situations trying to save a young mother and her children and having to make some hard choices.
 Because of their actions, I was given a chance to live the rest of my life, and for that I will be forever grateful to Tony and everyone else who was there.